oracle/terraform-provider-oci/website/docs/r/monitoring_alarm.html.markdown

 The following attributes are exported:

 * `body` - The human-readable content of the delivered alarm notification.
 Oracle recommends providing guidance to operators for resolving the alarm condition.
 Consider adding links to standard runbook practices.
+Avoid entering confidential information.
 Example: `High CPU usage alert.
 Follow runbook instructions for resolution.`
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the alarm.
 * `defined_tags` - Usage of predefined tag keys.
 These predefined keys are scoped to namespaces.
 Example: `{"Operations.CostCenter": "42"}`
 * `destinations` - A list of destinations for alarm notifications.
 Each destination is represented by the [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a related resource, such as a [topic](https://docs.cloud.oracle.com/iaas/api/#/en/notification/latest/NotificationTopic).
-Supported destination services: Notifications , Streaming.
+Supported destination services: Notifications, Streaming.
 Limit: One destination per supported destination service.
 * `display_name` - A user-friendly name for the alarm.
 It does not have to be unique, and it's changeable.

 	This value determines the title of each alarm notification.